Methodology

 LLM Clustering

-Headlines are clustered by a multi-provider LLM system (6 providers with automatic fallback).
+Headlines are clustered by a multi-provider LLM system (Groq, Cerebras, Gemini, Mistral, OpenAI, and Anthropic Claude with automatic fallback).
 The clustering prompt enforces factual, neutral cluster names with no loaded language like "terror", "hate", or "slams".
 Domestic US stories are prioritized over international.

 Post-Clustering Validation